matthewdickinson/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 [Helm](https://helm.sh/) is a CLI solution for managing Kubernetes applications.

-If you chose to use Helm, you can use Tyk Stack helm chart to manage installs of all Tyk Dashboard, Gateway, Tyk Pump, and Tyk Enterprise Portal.
+If you chose to use Helm, you can use the [Tyk Stack helm chart]({{<ref "product-stack/tyk-charts/tyk-stack-chart">}}) to manage installs of all Tyk Dashboard, Gateway, Tyk Pump, and Tyk Enterprise Portal.

-See [Tyk Stack Chart]({{<ref "product-stack/tyk-charts/tyk-stack-chart">}}) for detail installation instructions.